-8. Duty to Co-operate
+8. Duty to Co-Operate

-- 8.1 The Duty to Co-operate (DtC) is set out in Section 33A of the Planning and Compulsory Purchase Act 2004 (local development) as amended by the Localism Act 2011.
-This requires authorities to have on-going and constructive engagement with other bodies in relation to planning of strategic cross boundary matters.
-Authorities are also required to consider whether to consult on, or prepare joint approaches, on local development documents. - 8.2 The Authorities are actively engaged in the South East Waste Planning Advisory Group (SEWPAG) and the South East England Aggregates Working party (SEEAWP).
-Both working parties meet on a quarterly basis and help to fulfil the Duty to Co-operate requirements. - 8.3 A summary of the active and ongoing engagement that has taken place as part of DtC since April 2018 is set out in Table 18.
-The Authorities have cooperated with other MPAs and LPAs to prepared SoCG and Position Statements addressing strategic matters including: - Statement of Common Ground between Waste Planning Authority Members of the South East Waste Advisory Group Concerning Strategic Policies for Waste Management (March 2020); - Joint Position Statement: Permanent Deposit of Inert Waste on Land in the South East of England (November 2019); - South East Mineral Planning Authorities: Soft Sand Position Statement (June 2019); - Statement of Common Ground between WSCC and West Sussex Local Planning Authorities (April 2020); - Statement of Common Ground (SoCG) on Soft Sand between Kent County Council, West Sussex County Council, East Sussex County Council, Brighton & Hove City Council, and the South Downs National Park Authority (June 2019).
+- 8.1.
+The Duty to Co-Operate (DtC) is set out in Section 33A of the Planning and Compulsory Purchase Act 2004 (local development) as amended by the Localism Act 2011.
+This requires authorities to have ongoing and constructive engagement with other bodies in relation to planning of strategic cross boundary matters.
+Authorities are also required to consider whether to consult on, or prepare joint approaches, on local development documents. - 8.2.
+The Authorities are actively engaged in the South East Waste Planning Advisory Group (SEWPAG) and the South East England Aggregates Working Party (SEEAWP).
+Both working parties meet on a quarterly basis and help to fulfil the Duty to Co-Operate requirements. - 8.3.
+A summary of the active and ongoing engagement that has taken place as part of DtC since April 2019 is set out in Table 17.
+The Authorities have co-operated with other MPAs and LPAs to prepare Statements of Common Ground (SoCG) and Position Statements addressing strategic matters including: - SoCG between Waste Planning Authority Members of the South East Waste Advisory Group Concerning Strategic Policies for Waste Management (March 2020). - Joint Position Statement: Permanent Deposit of Inert Waste on Land in the South East of England (November 2019). - South East Mineral Planning Authorities: Soft Sand Position Statement (June 2019. - Statement of Common Ground between WSCC and West Sussex Local Planning Authorities (April 2020). - Statement of Common Ground (SoCG) on Soft Sand between Kent County Council, West Sussex County Council, East Sussex County Council, Brighton & Hove City Council and the South Downs National Park Authority (June 2019).